daviddehoog/daviddehoog.github.io/content/posts/food-waste.md

 It makes sense for us to try to do something with our food waste, to reduce how much of it goes to landfill.
 We also want to plant a garden around the new house, so we have started to think about how we can build up and improve the soil.

-Those are a couple of the reasons why we have recently re-started our bokashi bin.
+Those are a couple of the reasons why we have recently re-started our composting efforts.

 <!--more-->

+We started with a bokashi bin, but that experiment didn't quite work out - probably because our bokashi-innoculated product was too old.
+But, we've invested in a larger, barrel compost bin instead.

+# compost barrel

+(ABOUT composting) - browns, greens, and r/composting.

+_early-March 2025_: Set up barrel composter.
+It's in full sun, sitting on tambark, so it must get pretty warm.

+Added lots of food waste progressively, and fully opened the vents.
+Has also had one of grass clippings.

+_early-April_: Lots of flies - combination of fruit flies and sand flies - looks like mixture is too wet, despite best efforts to add in more 'browns'.
+Hopefully with Autumn temperatures and leave dropping, there will soon be some more brown materials to add in.

 # bokashi